 blindness.
 High-contrast colors make elements more visible.

-Increases Efficiency and Speed
+Increases Efficiency and Speed: Associating specific colors

 with certain actions or sections of the software helps users quickly